Tuesday, January 13, 2026

 Only under Vesuvius

-Were the great Roman paintings unearthed, an isolated current
+Were great Roman paintings unearthed, an isolated current

-Of a road not taken, that lives on deformed and little known,
+Of a river not taken, that lives on deformed and little known,

 Imbuing like J Paul the emotion of absence into the obelisks